knowledgetranslation/process/style_guide/kt_style_guide.md

 6. [<i>The Canadian Press Caps and Spelling</i>](http://www.thecanadianpress.com/products_and_services.aspx?id=86) [CPCS]
 7. [<i>Canadian Oxford Dictionary</i>](http://www.oxfordreference.com/view/10.1093/acref/9780195418163.001.0001/acref-9780195418163) [COD].
 When this gives alternative spellings, use the first one listed.

 For some items, this guide repeats content from the above guides.
 In cases where a rule is sourced from another style guide, the rule will be marked with a code (listed in square brackets above) indicating its source.
-In such cases, it’s best practice to double-check the original source for more information.
+In such cases, it’s best practice to double-check the original source for more and up-to-date information.

 # Writing

-## Abbreviations
+## Abbreviations and acronyms

 * Ampersands (“&”) should only be used when part of a formal name (e.g. of an organization), or as part of a visual component, e.g. a wordmark.
+(See Punctuation)
-* No period should be used in all-uppercase or mixed-case abbreviations (e.g. “MD”, “PhD”).
+* No period should be used in all-uppercase or mixed-case abbreviations (e.g. “MD”, “PhD”), including geographical abbreviations (e.g. “US” not “U.S.”).
+	* Exception: titles/honorifics that preceed a name, e.g. “Mr.”
-* All lower-case abbreviations (e.g. “e.g.”, “etc.”) should use a period, even when sentence-initial (e.g. “E.g.”).
+* Periods should be used in lower-case abbreviations (e.g. “e.g.”, “etc.”), even when sentence-initial (e.g. “e.g.” and “E.g.”).
+	* Exception: metric measurements (e.g. “cm” not “c.m.”)
+	* Exception: “p” for “probability” (but “p.” for “page”)
 * “E.g.” and “i.e.” should not be followed by a comma.
 * In prose, abbreviations should generally be defined before being used, e.g. “Canadian Institutes of Health Research (CIHR)” followed by “CIHR”.
-Exceptions can be made for *very* common abbreviations that have have been lexicalized in English, e.g. “etc.”, or for honorifics.
+	* Exception: common abbreviations that have have been lexicalized in English, e.g. “etc.” [CPS]
+	* Exception: honorifics/degree names, e.g. “Mr.”, “PhD” [CPS]
+	* Exception: common measurement terms (e.g. “cm”)
+* If an abbreviation would only be used once, abandon it and spell the word/phrase out in full.
 * “A” versus “an” before an abbreviation depends on its initial sound, not its initial letter, e.g. “an MA”, “a PhD”.
+[CPS]
-* Other than the following exceptions, never abbreviate “electronix x” as “e-x”, “ex”, or “eX”:
+* Other than the following (lexicalized) exceptions, never abbreviate “electronic x” as “e-x”, “ex”, or “eX”:
 	* ebook
 	* email
 * When abbreviating hyphenated names, omit the hyphen, e.g. “MP Gagnon”, not “M-P Gagnon”
+* When abbreviating the names of US states and territories, use the United States Postal Service abbreviations
+* Pluralized abbreviations use an “s” with no apostrophe, e.g. “UFOs” or “PhDs” [CPS]

 ### Do not abbreviate

 * Days of the week [SMHSG]
 * Months
+* Non-metric measurement terms, e.g. “inches” not “in.”
+* “electronic” (see above)
+* Portions of addresses/street names, e.g. “King Street East” not “King St E”
+	* Exception: “Saint” and “Sainte” may be abbreviated as “St.” and “Ste.” in place names.
+For Quebec place names, these are followed by a hyphen, not a period, e.g. “Ste-Agathe” [CPS]
+* “county”, “fort”, “mount”, “point”, or “port” as part of a proper name, e.g. “Mount Everest” not “Mt Everest” (CPS)

 ### Abbreviations by abbreviation